Nicblast/bestseller-prediction-analysis/README.md

 ![IMG_3366](https://github.com/user-attachments/assets/f4399a33-7314-4a98-9562-559001cf2c19)

-While Fourth Wing and its sequels show strong, stable engagement, older hits like the ACOTAR series have seen their relative impact drop significantly, signaling a transition from active growth to legacy status.
+While Fourth Wing and its sequels show **strong, stable engagement,**  older hits like the *+ACOTAR** series have seen their relative impact drop significantly, signaling a transition from active growth to legacy status.

 Consequently, this seemingly contrasting information from the previous chart might suggest that the 2026/27 strategy should focus on the rising momentum of specific sequels like The Housemaid's Secret, which are successfully converting existing brand loyalty into sustained market dominance.